xmos/vocalfusion-rpi-setup/README.md

 2. Connect up the keyboard, mouse, speakers and display to the Raspberry Pi and power up the system.
 Refer to the **Getting Started Guide** for you platform.

    **DO NOT** follow the prompt to "Update Software" on the system.
-Set up the locale, username, password and a network connect, but **DO NOT** update the software on the Raspberry Pi.
+Set up the locale, username, password and a network connection, but **DO NOT** update the software on the Raspberry Pi.
 This will update the kernel, and then the audio sub-system will not work.

 **_NOTE:_** Headless installation forces an upgrade of the software, so it can be used for this setup.

-**_NOTE:_** Host applications and scripts used be the XMOS products support only 32-bit systems.
+**_NOTE:_** Host applications and scripts used be the XMOS products support only 32-bit Raspbian systems.

-3. On the Raspberry Pi, clone the Github repository https://github.com/xmos/vocalfusion-rpi-setup:
+3. On the Raspberry Pi, clone the Github repository below:

    ```git clone https://github.com/xmos/vocalfusion-rpi-setup```